SeanKilleen/seankilleen.github.io/_posts/2019-08-28-improve-your-technical-interviews.md

   - hiring
 date: '2019-08-28 13:26 -0400'
 ---
-I'm writing this post because I'm so often frustrated much of the conversation I tend to see around technical interviews.
-I have a certain approahch over the years.
+I'm so often frustrated much of the conversation I tend to see around technical interviews.
+I have a certain approach I’ve cultivated over the years.
 I'm attempting to write that down here, both to get feedback and to see if it resonates.

 ## Why I'm Writing This

 * I've gotten very positive feedback from multiple interviewees on the interviews I've conducted -- both those that we've moved forward with and those that we haven't.
 * I feel like I've hired some really great people who've gone on to do great things as colleagues.
+* I see a lot of discussion around interviews that either argue against these points, or touch on some of them in isolation.
+It seems that folks might benefit from seeing thoughts on the whole process ne place.

 ## What are the goals of a technical interview?